A Mere Babe in the Woods

 I was still just a girl when he took me as his bride.
 It was just a few months shy of my sixteenth birthday when parents arranged for me to marry him.
 He, at twenty-three, seemed ancient to me.

 He was a hunter and trapper and lived deep in the woods, far from town, where we had both grown up.
-Although he had some money, he was somewhat coarse and lacking manners, having lived alone for many years.
+Although he had some money from his enterprise, he was somewhat coarse and lacking manners, having lived alone for many years.
 He was big and tall with a long thick black beard and wild black hair.
 He towered over my tiny frame.
 Although his size was intimidating, he did not seem unkind.
 I was not afraid of him.

 He had done well in his trade over the previous years, and felt it was time to take a bride; to start a family.
 He came to town to seek not a beauty or a spoiled rich girl.
 He needed a wife to do the woman’s work, to mother his children.
 He knew he could not live alone forever.
 It would drive him mad, like some of the old woodsmen he’d met.